emscripten-core/emscripten/system/lib/llvm-libc/readme.txt

 These files are from llvm-project's HEAD.

-Currently in producgtion, we do not use LLVM's libc directly yet, but libcxx uses a subset of headers from libc.
+Currently in production, we do not use LLVM's libc directly yet, but libcxx uses a subset of headers from libc.
 So libcxx directly depends on the following
 directories:
 - libc/hdr
 - libc/include/llvm-libc-macros